12 Orthogonal Matrices

 NoteTheorem: Invariance Properties

-For any orthogonal \(\bQ\) and vectors \(\bx, \by\):
+For any orthogonal \(\bQ\) from the result above and vectors \(\bx, \by\):

 1. Inner Product Preserving: \((\bQ\bx)^T(\bQ\by) = \bx^T\by\).